act-rules/act-rules.github.io/pages/implementations/wcag-em-tool.md

 1. Go to the [rules](/rules) page, then open the rule you wish to test

-2. In the page navigation under Useful likes, you will find a link to **Testcases (EM Report Tool)**.
+2. In the page navigation under Useful likes, you will find a link to **Test cases (EM Report Tool)**.
 Click this link and save the file to your machine.

 ## Step 2: WCAG-EM Report Tool, Setup